vadimv/server-components/README.md

     }
 ```

-Provide this function to the application's class ``App`` constructor.
+Provide a request routing function to the application's class ``App`` constructor.
 The default request-to-state routing implementation just provides an initial state for any incoming HTTP request.

 In a kind of opposite way, the current application's state can be mapped to the browser's navigation bar path using another function,